 Any citizen who is interested in reviewing the budget may contact the Finance Department at City Hall.
 Copies of the budget are also available for review at the public Library.
 The actual budget document contains extensive line details and is about an inch thick.

 These are some significant steps in a budget process:

 - April 26, 2017 (Wednesday) – The City Manager presents the Proposed Budget to the Budget Committee.
 This provides a starting point for discussions.
 Budget Committee meeting is for public review and consideration of the document.

 The Budget Committee is made up of the seven City Council members and seven non-elected citizens.

 - In April and May, the Budget Committee deliberates on the Proposed Budget.

-In addition, the Budget Committee met on March 19, 2015 for a pre-meeting (prior to distribution of the budget document at the April meeting) to go over ground rules, council goals and other information.
+In addition, the Budget Committee will meet on March 17, 2016 for a pre-meeting (prior to distribution of the budget document at the April meeting) to go over ground rules and other information.

 The City received the Distinguished Budget Presentation Award from the Government Finance Officers Association (GFOA) for many years for its budget documents.
 Links to our more recent budget documents are shown below.